AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 * Invoke a form data model service and perform an operation
 * Set property of an object

-Rule editor replaces the scripting capabilities in AEM 6.1 Forms and earlier releases.
+Rule editor replaces the scripting capabilities in [!DNL Experience Manager 6.1 Forms] and earlier releases.
 However, your existing scripts are preserved in the new rule editor.
 For more information about working with existing scripts in the rule editor, see [Impact of rule editor on existing scripts](rule-editor.md#p-impact-of-rule-editor-on-existing-scripts-p).

 Users added to the forms-power-users group can create new scripts and edit existing ones.
 Users in the forms-users group can use the scripts but not create or edit scripts.